Pet Insurance 101

 Your vet should routinely clean your dog’s teeth so that they can keep an eye on your pet’s general dental health, Dr. McCullough says.
 Along with cleaning things up, they’ll look for signs of oral pain, tooth loss or dental diseases like periodontal disease.

-“Since your dog just won’t open wide and say ‘ahh,’ routine dental cleanings are necessary for the early detection of dental issues,” Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+“Since your dog just won’t open wide and say ‘ahh,’ routine dental cleanings are necessary for the early detection of dental issues,” Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.
 “Dental cleanings are a diagnostic test that includes dental X-rays and a thorough oral examination of all oral structures including teeth, gums, tongue, tonsils and more.”

 In between professional cleanings, you should still peek into your pup’s mouth every now and then to look for tartar (a hard calcified deposit that forms on the teeth) and sniff for bad breath, which can both signal dental disease.
 Other signs of dental disease include, decreased appetite, dropping food and chewing on one side of the mouth, Dr. McCullough explains.
 Contact your vet if you notice anything out of the ordinary.